MIT-LCP/critical-data-book/part_i/README.md

-# Part II.
-Setting the Stage: Rationale Behind and Challenges to Health Data Analysis
+# Part I. Setting the Stage: Rationale Behind and Challenges to Health Data Analysis

 ## Summary of Part I

--- to follow
+Part I of the textbook discusses challenges and opportunities in the secondary analysis of routinely collected health data.

 ## Code